gliptak/lecture-source-py/source/rst/mccall_model.rst

 to :eq:`odu_pv2`, which represents the value function.

-(Arbitrarily good means here that the approximation converges to the true solution as the tolerance goes to zero)
+(Arbitrarily good means here that the approximation converges to the true solution as the tolerance goes to zero.)

 The Fixed Point Theory